tylerbutler/tylerbutler.com/posts/2012/(p) 2012-05-28 how-to-install-python-pip-and-virtualenv-on-windows-with-powershell.md

 ## Get Pip

+*Note: As of Python 2.7.10, pip can be automatically installed as part of the Python for Windows installer.
+If you do that, you can skip this step.*

 *Note: Previous versions of this guide included a step to download and install Distribute.
 That is no longer needed; just get pip.*

 The easiest way to install pip is to download the [get-pip.py][] script, save it locally, then run it using Python.